wjs018/DNASpectra/README.md

 ## Filename Conventions

-There are two main types of experiments this program is made to handle: time series and temperature series.
+There are three main types of experiments this program is made to handle: time series, temperature series, and a temperature ramp.
 A time series experiment consists of setting a temperature on the spectrometer and measuring absorbance of your sample as a function of time.
 This basically measures the time it takes to heat up or cool down your sample.
 A temperature series experiment consists of changing the temperature of your sample, letting it equilibrate at the new temperature and then recording a spectrum.
 This allows for equilibrium measurements of absorbance rather than the kinetic measurements of a time series experiment.
+Finally, a temperature ramp experiment is one in which the temperature of your sample is changed over time at a steady rate.

-The two types of experiment have their own file naming conventions.
+The three types of experiment have their own file naming conventions.
 For time series, the format looks like this:

 `<text A>_Time_<text B>_<number 1>_Eth_Gly_<number 2>_mM_NaCl_<number 3>C_<timestamp>.txt`